-The Board has determined that four out of five of the Directors as at 31 December 2019 were independent for the purpose of NI 58-101.
-The independent Directors for the financial year ended 31 December 2019 were Daryl Gilbert, Greg Smith, JoAchim Conrad and Maxim Mayorets.

-The Board determined that one out of five of the Directors as at 31 December 2019 was not considered independent for the purpose of NI 58-101.
-The non-independent Director for the financial year ended 31 December 2019, was Philip O'Quigley, by virtue of being an executive officer of the Corporation.
+The Board has determined that three out of five of the Directors as at the date of the Information Circular were independent for the purpose of NI 58-101.
+The independent Directors are Joe Nally, Gregory Smith and Tom Layman.
+The Board determined that two out of five of the Directors are not considered independent for the purpose of NI 58-101.
+The non-independent Directors are Philip O'Quigley and Anne Flynn, by virtue of being executive officers of the Corporation.